alaska-panos/SaulChemonges_T1A2/README.md

 # Deliverables

 I have made a list of deliverables (which covers all the above requirments for this project) included in my submission.
-The information should be organised is a logical fashions under a sub-directory named ../term1 which conatains:
+The information has been organised is a logical fashions under a sub-directory named ../SaulChemonges_T1A2 which conatains:
 - the location of the Zip file
 - README.md compiled as a single markdown file in the Root folder of my zip file
 - All files linked by the README.md file is included in a folder named /doc.
 All resources included in this folder are in either png, pdf or markdown (md) format.
-The Slide of my presentation in pdf format are located in /ppt folder and the Source code for my entire project is located /src folder.
+The Slide deck of my presentation in pdf format is located in /ppt folder and the Source code for my entire project is located in the /src folder.
 All links to online material have corresponding screenshots included in my submission (where applicable).

 # Glossary
 Component - a component is a block of HTML code styled with CSS which may contain text, graphics or other content arranged aimed at a specific purpose(s), for example: a navigation bar is a component designed with the purpose of allowing a website to be navigated; a call-to-action component has text, a picture and a button with the purpose of calling the user to click on the button.